My Ultimate Guide to Kerala: Tips, Budget and Itineraries

-- The tagline God’s own country is coined by Mr. Walter Mendez – creative director of famous Ad agency in India.
+- The tagline God’s own country is coined by Mr Walter Mendez – creative director of a famous Ad agency in India.

 - By Hindu Mythology, Lord Parasurama (incarnation of Lord Vishnu) had thrown his axe across the sea to establish a land place where devotees can live peacefully.
 Hence, Kerala is formed.

-- Kerala has abundance of Temples, Churches and Mosque, which is in itself a great thing.
+- Kerala has an abundance of Temples, Churches and Mosque, which is in itself a great thing.